peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 ``SRR5314339`` aka ``FMockE.HC1_S178``, which was a *high PCR cycle number* replicate of the even mixture.
 Perhaps this was a stray fragment of *Epicoccum* which by chance was amplified early in the PCR?
-This example was not highlighed in the original paper but is exactly the kind of thing you should worry about with a high PCR cycle number.
+This example was not highlighed in the original paper, but is exactly the kind of thing you should worry about with a high PCR cycle number.

 Next ``ee5382b80607f0f052a3ad3c4e87d0ce`` and the less abundant sequence ``cae29429b90fc6539c440a140494aa25`` looks like *glomeromycetes*, perhaps *Rhizophagus* (from the mock community), but could be from a *Glomus* species.
-Using the ``blast`` classifier and the minimal curated reference set matches this to *Rhizophagus irregularis* but the situation would be ambiguous in a more complete database.
+Using the ``blast`` classifier and the minimal curated reference set matches this to *Rhizophagus irregularis*, but the situation would be ambiguous in a more complete database.

-Sequence ``880007c5a18be69c3f444efd144fc450`` has perfect matches to lots of unclassified fungi and conflicting perfect matches including *Ascochyta* or *Neoascochyta*.
+Sequence ``880007c5a18be69c3f444efd144fc450`` has perfect matches to lots of unclassified fungi, and conflicting perfect matches including *Ascochyta* or *Neoascochyta*.
 This was seen only in the high PCR cycle number sample ``SRR5314339`` as above.